annegi/CrawlerJsoup/README.md

 # CrawlerJsoup
-This is a basic crawler using jsoup library
+This is a basic web crawler using java jsoup library.
+It gives all the urls on the front page of a domain that is entered.